 6.3.
 Test conditions

-The tests included in this UN GTR shall be performed using the test conditions specific to the interpolation family vehicle H with the highest cycle energy demand of all the interpolation families included in the evaporative emission family being considered.
+The tests included in this UN GTR shall be performed using the test conditions specific to interpolation family vehicle H with the highest cycle energy demand of all the interpolation families included in the evaporative emission family being considered.

 Otherwise, at the request of the responsible authority, any cycle energy representative of a vehicle in the family may be used for the test.